Easonliuliang/Quantum-Drop-/CONTRIBUTING.md

-# Contributing to Courier Agent
+# Contributing to Quantum Drop · 量子快传

 Welcome!
-Courier Agent is the data-plane intelligence for the AETHER OS ecosystem.
+Quantum Drop · 量子快传 is the data-plane intelligence for the AETHER OS ecosystem.
 Contributions that improve resilience, observability, and developer experience are especially appreciated.

 ## Development Flow